nsquared-team/draw-attention/readme.txt

 ### 20 Pre-Defined Color Palettes (Pro only) ###
 Choose from one of 20 pre-defined color palettes or use your own custom color scheme

+### What could you make with Draw Attention? ###
+* Showcase real estate or a new property development.
+Give your visitors a virtual tour where they can explore floor plans and photos
+* Sell booths to exhibitors at your tradeshow/conference by showing them a map of the trade show floor
+* Make a product tour or great help documentation - explain your product by highlighting features in a visual way
+* Interactive infographic - callout important areas on your infographic and show more information
+* If you're familiar with HTML image maps, we help you make those in a modern way that's compatible with today's devices & browsers

 == Installation ==